sarpowsky/PityPal/README.md

 - **Backend**: Python, SQLite
 - **Machine Learning**: scikit-learn for wish prediction
 - **Framework**: PyWebView for desktop integration
+- **Content Delivery**: Firebase Remote Config and Storage

 ## 🔮 Future Plans

 - Sound integration with wish animations and UI interactions
 - Overall improved UI with additional themes and customization
+- Fix for audio system currently present in settings but non-functional
+- Expanded pity tracking for all banner types
-- Leak information tracking for upcoming banners and events
+- Comprehensive notification system for various in-game events
-- Character team recommendations based on your inventory

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPLv3) - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

 PityPal is a fan-made application and is not affiliated with HoYoverse or Genshin Impact.
 All game assets and references are property of HoYoverse.

+## 🔍 Known Issues

+- Audio system exists in the settings as a placeholder, but doesn't work currently
+- Current pity counter only shows character-1 and character-2 banners
+- Some network-dependent features may not work correctly in offline mode

 ## 🙏 Acknowledgements